Wanda Barzee’s Lawyer Says His Client Will Not Contact Elizabeth Smart Upon Prison Release

 — NBCWashington (@nbcwashington) September 11, 2018

 A spokeswoman for the Utah Department of Corrections told the outlet that Barzee will indeed be under federal supervision for at least 60 months, or five years, after she is released from jail.
-Barzee will also meet with a probation officer next week to help her to transition from prison out into the public and find housing, etc.
+Barzee will also meet with a probation officer next week to help her to transition from prison out into the public and find housing and other needs.

 After hearing the news today, Elizabeth also released a statement to the public saying that she was both “surprised” and “disappointed” to find out about the release of Barzee.
 Additionally, Smart confessed that she didn’t know how the release of Barzee was approved considering the fact that she did not cooperate with “her mental health evaluations or risk assessments.”